How to Handle Itchy Skin During Pregnancy?

 Stay Hydrated And Moisturise

 • Keep your skin moisturised to avoid and relieve dry skin.
-To prevent irritation, use soft lotions, oils, or creams that are devoid of aroma.
+To prevent irritation, use soft lotions, oils, or creams that are unscented

 Cool Compresses

-• Itching caused by dryness or oedema may be relieved temporarily by using a cold compress or having a cool (not hot) bath.
+• Itching caused by dryness or oedema may be relieved temporarily by using a cold compress or a cold bath

 Gentle Skin Care